kevroletin/kevroletin.github.io/_posts/2018-02-17-blockchain-ethereum.markdown

 incompatible changes in Ethereum code, fixed buggy smart contract and rolled back transaction which stole money.
 Technically, incompatible code change and a history revert caused the creation of a new currency which was agreed to be the "true" Ethereum.
-The old currency with old history is supported by some individuals and renamed to Ethereum classic.
-Their idea is that code is a law and what was done shouldn't be reverted.
+The old currency with the old history survived and was renamed to Ethereum classic.
+It's main idea is that code is a law and what was done shouldn't be reverted.
 The event is called the DAO.

 ## To be continued